Alemany Farmers Market

 What you need to know

-Alemany Farmers Market is operated by the City and County of San Francisco.
-It opened in 1943 and is the oldest farmers market in California.
-The market sits in a permanent open-air shed at 100 Alemany Boulevard, on the border between Bernal Heights and the Excelsior.
+Alemany Farmers Market is the oldest farmers market in California, opened in 1943 and operated by the City and County of San Francisco from a permanent open-air shed on the border between Bernal Heights and the Excelsior.

 What’s Sold

-The vendor mix reflects Central Valley immigrant farming communities.
-Produce, eggs, flowers, and prepared foods are all represented.
-Prices skew lower than at the Ferry Plaza market.
+The vendor mix reflects Central Valley immigrant farming communities, with produce, eggs, flowers, and prepared foods, and prices run lower than at the Ferry Plaza market.
+A separate flea market runs Sundays.
+Cash is most reliable, some vendors take cards, and the market accepts EBT and Market Match.

 Getting There

-Alemany sits at the corner of Alemany Boulevard and Crescent Avenue, near the 280/101 freeway interchange.
-The 9 San Bruno bus stops nearby.
-Free parking is available on site, but lots fill once the crowds arrive in mid-morning.
+The market sits at Alemany Boulevard and Crescent Avenue, near the 280/101 interchange.
+The 9 San Bruno stops nearby.
+Free parking on site, but the lots fill by mid-morning.

 Explore Nearby